tanmaygadgil/imdb-analysis/README.md

 - We can add external ratings like Metacritic score which correlate with the IMDB ratings

 ### Models

 - More hyper-parameter tuning to gain better model performance.
 - More model analysis to understand what distribution of features have the lowest predictive power

+### Inference

+- Build an API service that can do real-time inference for new movies.

+## Takeaways

+- Augment the dataset with external sources and APIs (TMDB)
+- Since the model relies on cast and crew metrics, build more features related to professional quality.
+- Crew metrics matter the most relative to other features
+- Certain genres of film have a higher average rating than others